zuri-lang/zurilang.org/src/standard/hash.md

 #### siphash(key, str)

-Returns the siphash cyrptographic hash of the given string or bytes.
+Returns the SipHash cryptographic hash of the given string or bytes.

 ##### Parameters